 11. Lack of Empathy

 A lack of empathy or ability to feel and express emotions are significant reasons narcissistic relationships fail.
 In a healthy relationship, both people care for each other.
-In a narcissistic relationship, the non-narcissistic person will not feel cared for and show signs of sadness and loneliness.
+In a narcissistic relationship, the non-narcissistic person will not feel cared for due to the narcissist’s lack of empathy, and show signs of sadness and loneliness.

 12. Excusing or Ignoring Their Bad Behaviors